Zero-sum-free sequences with few subsequence sums: Proof of Theorem scy

-Finally, we can prove our main result. \begin{proof}[Proof of Theorem~\reft{main}] If there is a connected rearrangement of $\alp$, then the result follows from Claim~\refm{connect}; we thus assume that none of the rearrangements of $\alp$ is connected and show that this assumption leads to a contradiction.
+Finally, we can prove our main result. \begin{proof}[Proof of Theorem~\reft{main}] If $\alp$ admits a connected rearrangement, then the result follows from Claim~\refm{connect}; we thus assume that none of the rearrangements of $\alp$ are connected and show that this assumption leads to a contradiction.

 With Claim~\refm{goodend} in mind, we can assume that $\alp$ is sharp.
 Let $c:=a_n$, and let $m$ be the multiplicity of $c$ in $\alp$; that is, $m=|\{i\in[1,n]\colon a_i=c\}|$.
 Consider a rearrangement of $\alp$ beginning with the term $c$ repeated $m$ times.
-Since this rearrangement is not connected, there exists $m\in[2,n]$ such that $\Sig(\alp_{m-1})$ is disjoint from $\Sig(\alp_{m-1})+a_n$, resulting in $|\Sig(\alp_m)|=2|\Sig(\alp_{m-1})|\ge 2m$.
-By Claim~\refm{badstart} we can further rearrange the terms of $\alp$, starting from the $(m+1)$-th term, so that the resulting rearrangement $\alp'$ is sharp.
+Since this rearrangement is not connected, there exists $k\in[2,n]$ such that $\Sig(\alp_{k-1})$ is disjoint from $\Sig(\alp_{k-1})+a_k$, resulting in $|\Sig(\alp_k)|=2|\Sig(\alp_{k-1})|\ge 2k$.
+By Claim~\refm{badstart} we can further rearrange the terms of $\alp$, starting from the $(k+1)$-th term, so that the resulting rearrangement $\alp'$ is sharp.
 By Claim~\refm{lastunique}, the last term of $\alp'$ is then equal to $c$, contradicting the way $\alp'$ is constructed. \end{proof}